JanusGeiri/newsletters/README.md

 ## Automation

 The system is configured to automatically generate and send newsletters daily using GitHub Actions.
 The `automate_newsletter.py` script handles this automation process.

+### Website Automation

+- The website is automatically updated via GitHub Actions
+- Updates are triggered by:
+  - New newsletter generation
+  - Direct pushes to the repository
+- The process ensures that:
+  - The latest newsletter is always prominently displayed
+  - The archive is kept up to date
+  - All links remain functional
+  - The website stays in sync with the newsletter generation pipeline

 ## Contributing